apache/pulsar-site/docs/concepts-proxy-sni-routing.md

 This section explains how to set up and use ATS as a reverse proxy, so Pulsar clients can connect to brokers through the ATS proxy using the SNI routing protocol on TLS connection.

 ### Set up ATS Proxy for layer-4 SNI routing
-To Set up ATS Proxy for layer 4 SNI routing, you need to configure the `records.conf` and `ssl_server_name.conf` files.
+To set up ATS proxy for layer 4 SNI routing, you need to configure the `records.conf` and `ssl_server_name.conf` files.

 ![Pulsar client SNI](/assets/pulsar-sni-client.png)